-Better Start Bradford is an evidence-led programme, developed according to research into what works in supporting families expecting babies and with young children.
-All the projects in the programme have been selected because of evidence on their effectiveness, or because they can help improve our understanding of what works.
+Better Start Bradford is an evidence-led programme, developed according to research into what works in supporting expectant families and families with children under four.
+Each of our 20-plus projects has been selected based on existing evidence on their effectiveness, or because they can help improve our understanding of what works.

-An important part of the programme is looking into the impact its projects have.
-This will help to deliver lasting benefit for families in our part of Bradford, and also share lessons more widely.
+A key part of the Better Start Bradford programme is undertaking continuous and thorough evaluation of the impact our projects are having.
+This will help deliver lasting benefit for families in our part of Bradford, but also to share lessons more widely.
 A national evaluation is looking at the impact across all five ‘A Better Start’ locations.
 A local evaluation led by Better Start Bradford’s Innovation Hub will look at the programme’s impact within local communities.

-This page gives a background overview of research and reviews that Better Start Bradford has drawn on, and planned evaluation work.
+This page gives an overview of the research and reviews that Better Start Bradford has drawn on, plus our planned evaluation work.

 The Better Start Bradford Innovation Hub and Better Start Bradford have developed a series of practical operational guides to support organisations through the design, implementation, monitoring and evaluation of projects.
 The guides include different tools to aid the successful delivery, monitoring and evaluation of projects.